satrapu/peak-it-2020/README.md

 <a name="description">Description</a>
 --
-This repo contains the resources to be used during the "Use Docker Compose when running integration tests with Azure Pipelines" presentation at the 3rd edition of the [Peak IT](https://peakit.ro/) conference, which will take place in Brașov between October 17th and 18th 2020 (online event due to COVID-19).
+This repo contains the resources used during the "Use Docker Compose when running integration tests with Azure Pipelines" presentation at the 3rd edition of the [Peak IT](https://peakit.ro/) conference, which took place in Brașov between October 17th and 18th 2020 (online event due to COVID-19).

 This presentation is based on this article: [Use Docker Compose when running integration tests with Azure Pipelines](https://crossprogramming.com/2020/09/03/use-docker-compose-when-running-integration-tests-with-azure-pipelines.html).